Robust Routing Made Easy: Strong Reinforcement under p Byz(p)

-\subparagraph*{Resilience of the Reinforcement.} We now examine how large the probability $p$ can be for the precondition of Lemma~\ref{lemma:sim_byz} to be satisfied a.a.s. \begin{theorem} Assume that $p\in o(1)$.
-Then the above construction is a valid strong reinforcement for the fault model \byz{p} if $p \in o(n^{-1/(f+1)})$.
-Moreover, if $G$ contains $\Omega(n)$ nodes with non-zero outdegree, $p\in \omega(n^{-1/(f+1)})$ implies that the reinforcement is not valid. \end{theorem} \begin{proof} By Lemma~\ref{lemma:sim_byz}, $A'$ strongly simulates $A$ if for each $v\in V$, $|\{v_i\in F'\}|\leq f$.
-If $p \in o(n^{-1/(f+1)})\cap o(1)$, using $\ell=2f+1$ and a union bound we see that the probability of this event is at most
+\paragraph{Resilience of the Reinforcement} We now examine how large the probability $p$ can be for the precondition of Lemma~\ref{lemma:sim_byz} to be satisfied a.a.s. \begin{theorem} If $p \in o(n^{-1/(f+1)})$, the above construction is a valid strong reinforcement for the fault model \byz{p}.
+If $G$ contains $\Omega(n)$ nodes with non-zero outdegree, $p\in \omega(n^{-1/(f+1)})$ implies that the reinforcement is not valid. \end{theorem} \begin{proof} By Lemma~\ref{lemma:sim_byz}, $A'$ strongly simulates $A$ if for each $v\in V$, $|\{v_i\in F'\}|\leq f$.
+If $p \in o(n^{-1/(f+1)})$, using $\ell=2f+1$ and a union bound we see that the probability of this event is at least